Bontebok National Park: Other species found in the park

 Conservation in the park include the protection of the endangered fynbos veld type and the coastal renosterveld, one of the largest remaining "renosterveld islands", which contains several plant species that are found nowhere else in the world.
 In total, the park has nearly 500 grasses and other plant species.

-Other indigenous species in the park include the African clawless otter, Stanley's bustard, Secretary bird and the Blue crane, South Africa's national bird.
+Other indigenous species in the park include the African leopard, African clawless otter, Denham's bustard, Secretary bird and the Blue crane, South Africa's national bird.

 Grey Rhebok, Cape Grysbok, Steenbok, Grey Duiker, Caracal, Red Hartebeest and Cape Mountain Zebra can also be found here.
 There are over 200 species of birds.

 Activities in the Park

 Bontebok National Park lacks major predators or other large dangerous animals, and thus allows several outdoor activities.
 These include self-navigated game drives, a large picnic area, fishing, swimming and kayaking on the Breede River, mountain biking (along reserve's gravel roads, or a dedicated 9 km MTB trail) and several marked walking/hiking trails.